F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/README.md

 ## BIG-IP deployment and configuration

 All BIG-IP VE instances deploy with a single interface (NIC) attached to a public subnet.
 This single interface processes both management and data plane traffic.
 The <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">BIG-IP Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) provide advanced traffic management and security functionality.
 The CloudFormation template uses the default **Best 1000Mbs** image available in the AWS marketplace to license these modules.
-The template performs all of the BIG-IP VE configuration when the device boots using `Cloud-Init`.
+The template performs all of the BIG-IP VE configuration and synchronization when the device boots using `Cloud-Init`.
 In general, Cloud-Init is used to:

 - Set the BIG-IP hostname, NTP, and DNS settings
 - Configure an IAM (Identity and Access Management) role with policies allowing the BIG-IP to make authenticated calls to AWS HTTPS endpoints.